YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I also ask about previous treatment, including antibiotic creams, steroid injections, oral medication, laser hair removal, isotretinoin, surgical excision, and how long each treatment helped.
 A history of repeated treatment for painful plaques is different from a few quiet bumps after an old haircut.

 Photos after past flares help as well.
 The disease may look quiet on consultation day while older pictures show repeated swelling, drainage, or thickening.
-That older history should be reviewed before surgery.
-I am trying to decide whether the scalp is ready for a planned surgical wound pattern.
+That older history belongs in the surgical decision.
+I am trying to decide whether the scalp is ready for a planned surgical wound pattern, not whether it can look acceptable in one good photo.

 I pause when the nape is painful, hot, draining, crusted, or recently infected.
 I pause when firm plaques are expanding inside the proposed donor area.
 I pause when the diagnosis is unclear and the skin has already lost hair in a scarring pattern.
 I also pause when the graft plan depends on harvesting low into the nape because the upper donor reserve is weak.

 Refusing surgery can be the safer medical decision.
 If there is unstable skin disease, poor donor reserve, unrealistic coverage expectations, and pressure to take too many grafts, the operation may create more regret than benefit.
-A careful refusal is not a lack of confidence.
+Saying no is not a lack of confidence.
 It means the scalp is not offering a safe surgical path today.

-There are also softer pause signals.
+There are also quieter warning signs.
 Daily scratching, repeated razor fades despite flares, or changing treatments every few weeks all make the healing environment less predictable.
 Those habits can often be improved.
 Once the skin is settled and the history is clearer, the transplant question can be reopened with less risk.

-People with AKN often care about the nape because short haircuts expose it.
-FUE also leaves tiny donor marks, even in excellent healing.
+People with AKN often worry about the nape because short haircuts expose it.
+FUE can also leave tiny donor marks, even in excellent healing.
 If the lower nape already has bumps, scars, and uneven texture, a very short fade may not hide the combined pattern well.

 Short hair after FUE donor scars belongs in the discussion before surgery.
 The question is not only whether the recipient area can grow.
 The donor area must also fit the grooming style.
 If the desired skin fade is exactly what triggers AKN, the haircut plan after surgery needs to be realistic.